modern-online/latent_intimacies/demolition/readme.md

 ## _Demolition_

 _Demolition_ is one of the three prototypes we built during the LAB#03: Synthetic Minds creative prototyping residency at Medialab Matadero in Madrid. _Demolition_ is site-specific, a block of concrete encapsulating half a dozen WhatsApp chats, our online interactions with those friends and family members who agreed to take part.
-We can ask anything we want, and the voice agent will try to give the best possible answer, sampling text from this tiny, intimate dataset.
-It will then ask us to judge if its answer is relevant.
+You can ask anything you want, and the voice agent will try to supply the best possible answer, sampling text from this tiny, intimate dataset.
+It will then ask you to judge if its answer is relevant.

 ## Contents